YohannesTz/DaysTill/README.md

 # Reminder App

-This is a simple reminder app that allows users to create and display reminders directly on their home screen using a widget.
-The reminders are persistent and can be updated periodically through background tasks.
-Built with a modern Android development stack, the app follows the MVVM (Model-View-ViewModel) architecture, ensuring a clean separation of concerns and easy maintenance.
+A simple reminder app that allows users to create and display reminders directly on their home screen using a widget.

 ## Features
 - **Home Screen Widget**: Display your reminders directly on the home screen for quick access.